shreyash-jain5/potato-disease-classifier/README.md

 ✅ Frontend (React.js)
 1. Open a new terminal window

-2. Navigate to the web folder and install npm and run
+2. Navigate to the frontend folder and install npm and run

    ```bash
    cd frontend